-Calcium is a type of mineral that helps maintain the teeth and bones.
-For pregnant women, calcium plays a big role in the development of the fetus and general health during pregnancy.
-In this article, find out why you should avoid calcium deficiency during pregnancy.
+Calcium is a type of mineral that helps maintain teeth and bones.
+For pregnant women, calcium plays a significant role in the development of the fetus and general health during pregnancy.
+This article explains why you should avoid calcium deficiency during pregnancy.

 Benefits of calcium for pregnant women

 The benefits of calcium for pregnant women include:

 - The formation of fetal organs consists of the nervous system, bones, muscles and teeth

 - The formation of cells that regulate the performance of the heart and blood clots in the baby’s body

 - Maintaining the fitness and health of pregnant women

 - Bone protection and blood clotting properties for pregnant women